Gianna Rolandi: Metropolitan Opera and beyond

 In 1979, Rolandi made her Metropolitan Opera debut as Sophie in Der Rosenkavalier by Richard Strauss.
 At the Met she also sang Olympia in 1983, the title role of Stravinsky's Le Rossignol in 1984 (broadcast internationally), and Zerbinetta in 1984/85 (broadcast internationally).
-In all, she sang 17 performances with the company.

 At the Lyric Opera of Chicago she made her debut as Dorinda in Handel's Orlando (1986), and returned to sing Despina in Così fan tutte (1993–94), a production that marked her retirement from the stage.

 Rolandi also performed with many of the other major North American opera companies, including the San Francisco Opera, the Canadian Opera Company, the Washington National Opera, Florida Grand Opera, Santa Fe Opera, and the Spoleto Festival USA in Charleston, South Carolina.

 She first appeared in Europe in 1981 at the Glyndebourne Festival as Zerbinetta, returning in 1984 for Susanna Zdenka in Arabella by Richard Strauss, and Mozart's Konstanze in Die Entführung aus dem Serail and Despina in Così fan tutte.
 Other major European engagements included Ginevra in Handel's Ariodante and Cleopatra in Geneva, Amenaide in Tancredi in Turin, and Elcia in Mosè in Egitto at the Rossini Opera Festival in Pesaro, Italy.

 Rolandi recorded the role of Susanna conducted by Bernard Haitink.
 On television, she was the title role in two Live from Lincoln Center opera broadcasts: Lucia di Lammermoor (1982) and The Cunning Little Vixen (1983), and she was Clorinda in an English-language version of La Cenerentola (1980).
 She was Zdenka in the 1984 film version of Arabella in the Glyndebourne production.